Why Netflix and HBO don't care if they lose $500M a year to password sharing

 For Netflix's part, the company says while it doesn't encourage excessive credential sharing, for the most part it's happening between family members.

 That's acceptable in the same household — in fact, the company recently rolled out a slightly more expensive, $12-a-month option that allows for up to four streams at the same time instead of the standard two.
-(Each user can have a separate identify on the household's one account.)
+(Each user can have a separate identity on the household's one account.)

 Crossing a line